The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 The number of cases of measles in the United States exceeds 700 cases in six states.
 Here's what you need to know

-The US measles incident had surpassed 700 as of Friday, closing the week when Indiana was actively taking place and joined the other five states, with Texas growing in 60 more cases, with a third measles-related death being made public.
+(AP) – The US measles incident reached over 700 as of Friday, closing the week Indiana Joining five other states with active outbreaks, Texas It grew in 60 more cases A third measles-related death has been made public.

-Health Secretary Robert F. Kennedy Jr. argued at a televised cabinet meeting on Thursday that measles incidents have risen nationwide, but the virus continues to spread to non-vaccinated people, with the U.S. Centers for Disease Control relocating its team in West Texas.
+Health Secretary Robert F. Kennedy Jr. Although Thursday's TV cabinet meeting claimed that the measles incident was stagnant nationwide, the virus continues to spread primarily to unvaccinated people, with the U.S. Centers for Disease Control and Prevention relocating the team to West Texas.

-The US has more than twice the measles cases seen in all 2024, with the majority of Texas reporting at 541.

-The Texas incident includes two Waqu One-free primary school children who died of measles-related illnesses near the epicenter of a rural outbreak in western Texas, and Kennedy visited the community on Sunday.
-The third person to die was an unvaccinated adult from New Mexico.

 How many cases of measles are there in Texas and New Mexico?